 ACIS CASSAMARCA SCHOLARSHIPS FOR RESEARCH IN ITALY

-Each year ACIS offers scholarships (usually up to two, worth $5,000 each), to provide postgraduate students at an Australian or New Zealand university with the opportunity to work on a research project in Italy.
+Each year ACIS offers scholarships (currently up to three, worth $6,000 each), to provide postgraduate students at an Australian or New Zealand university with the opportunity to work on a research project in Italy.
 Successful applicants are expected to spend at least two months in Italy on research.

 The scholarships are available to students are or will be enrolled, full-time or part-time, in Master by research or PhD degrees in a university in Australia or New Zealand and who will be engaged in research projects in any of the following areas of Italian Studies: archaeology and classical antiquities, language, literature, culture, history, politics and society, including migration studies.

 - Applicants must be citizens or permanent residents of Australia or New Zealand

 - Applicants must already have a knowledge of Italian adequate for their research purposes.
 The scholarship will not be awarded to attend a language course in Italy.

 - The Cassamarca scholarship may not be held concurrently with an Italian Government scholarship.